cmein/Seer/README.md

 Rails environment is basically setup but all the "real" code is currently in /ruby for testing.

 ####samplegetter.rb
-run from / in the command line with 'ruby ruby/samplegetter.rb'
+run from the command line with
+    ruby ruby/samplegetter.rb

 This pulls from an array of feeds from ruby/samplefeeds.txt and saves their entries' contents as .txt files to ruby/testdata